urveeausekar/mini_airline_reservation_system/README.md

 		-We have implemented sessions in php to properly remember actions the user has already performed on website.
 		-We have validated and escaped input provided by user for proper functioning of database.

+Files :
+	1) ddl.txt and dml.txt contain SQL statements that build and populate the database with initial data
+	2) queries.txt contain SQL queries to read and write the database based on user input
+	3) The PHP files have names that describe their functions.